Judging committee

 Jim Chapman is a chartered architect and urban designer, with more than 36 years' experience as a consultant delivering a wide range of projects in many sectors.
 In 2006, he established an independent consultancy, which focuses on supporting and advising clients on the delivery of high-quality projects.

-Cliff Harvey is the Joint Vice President, Redevelopment, leading the Building the Future of Care Together initiative.
-This new role is an important investment and milestone for our community towards our shared vision for a new hospital in Waterloo Region, and revitalization of existing infrastructure.
+Cliff Harvey is the Joint vice president, redevelopment, leading the Building the Future of Care Together initiative.
+This new role is an important investment and milestone for the community towards a shared vision for a new hospital in Waterloo Region, and the revitalisation of existing infrastructure.

-Cliff Harvey, MSc(HQ), EDAC, OAA, FRAIC collaboratively leads organizations through the planning, design and implementation of capital infrastructure projects, allowing healthcare organizations to stay current and position themselves for the future.
-Using Design Management methods, he builds holistically upon governance, strategy, project management, planning, design, and procurement to deliver the right project.
-Design Management supports a culture of innovation, creativity and transformation, and builds a structure for an organization to successfully deliver on their strategic vision – from discovery to execution to operations – while still supporting strict governance, comprehensive reporting, and effective business decisions.
-Cliff’s professional career includes being Senior Architect in the Ontario Government, a Senior Hospital Executive, and a practising Architect.
+Cliff Harvey, MSc(HQ), EDAC, OAA, FRAIC collaboratively leads organisations through the planning, design and implementation of capital infrastructure projects, allowing healthcare organisations to stay current and position themselves for the future.
+Using design management methods, he builds holistically upon governance, strategy, project management, planning, design and procurement to deliver the right project.
+Design management supports a culture of innovation, creativity and transformation, and builds a structure for an organisation to successfully deliver on its strategic vision – from discovery to execution to operations – while still supporting strict governance, comprehensive reporting and effective business decisions.
+Cliff’s professional career includes being Senior architect in the Ontario Government, a Senior hospital executive, and a practising Architect.
 Cliff searches for excellence through continual learning and professional curiosity, always challenging himself to be better and to stay ahead of the curve.
-Cliff is an international speaker on health and design, and volunteers his time to boards, committees, professional task groups, and advises on educational programs.
+Cliff is an international speaker on health and design, and volunteers his time to boards, committees, professional task groups, and advises on educational programmes.

 John Cooper